AI value or vanity? How SaaS companies are approaching innovation

 Descriptive data analytics is about answering the question of what happened.
 In other words, it uses this information to develop a clear idea of what exists within a company.
 As an example, data from a monthly revenue report could be used to know how a company has performed.

-The descriptive analytics process works through business metrics being decided, relevant data being sourced, prepared, analysed, and presented.
+The process works through business metrics being decided, relevant data being sourced, prepared, analysed, and presented.
 The advantages of this model are that it can be easily applied in day-to-day operations, is quick to report on and insights can be used to make improvements.

 Yet descriptive data analytics has its limitations because it doesn’t go beyond the surface of the data, which is why other forms of analytics may be more suitable.